hdlugas/MZsearch/README.md

 --high_quality_reference_library: True/False flag indicating whether the reference library is considered to be of high quality.
 If True, then the spectrum preprocessing transformations of filtering and noise removal are performed only on the query spectrum/spectra.
 If False, all spectrum preprocessing transformations specified will be applied to both the query and reference spectra.
 Default: False.

---mz_min: Remove all peaks with mass/charge less than mz_min in each spectrum.
+--mz_min: Remove all peaks with mass to charge less than mz_min in each spectrum.
 Default = 0.

---mz_max: Remove all peaks with mass/charge greater than mz_max in each spectrum.
+--mz_max: Remove all peaks with mass to charge greater than mz_max in each spectrum.
 Default = 999999999999.

 --int_min: Remove all peaks with intensity less than int_min in each spectrum.
 Default = 0.